 In the spring of 1829, the Prophet Joseph Smith felt a sense of urgency about the translation of the Book of Mormon, but he found his time to translate severely limited because of the need to work to support his family.
 And although Joseph’s wife Emma and his brother Samuel had helped by acting as scribes at times, they could not do this full time.
 Joseph prayed that the Lord would send someone who could assist him in the work of translation.

 In response to Joseph’s prayer, the Lord fulfilled His promise (D&C 5:34).
 On Sunday, April 5, 1829 (“Near the time of the setting of the Sun“) Oliver Cowdery arrived in Harmony, Pennsylvania and met Joseph Smith.

 Upon meeting Oliver, Joseph recognized him as the assistance the Lord had promised, and they discussed Joseph’s experiences until late that evening.
-The next day (April 6th) they attended to some business, and on Tuesday, 7 April, they began the work of translating the Book of Mormon–just 2 days after meeting!
+The next day (April 6th) they attended to some business, and on Tuesday, 7 April, they began the work of translating the Book of Mormon–just 2 days after first meeting each other!